frkl/trojai-fuzzing-vision/arch/tutorial.md

 ```
 From this, it seems that we would be able to implement $f(\cdot)$ as a pooling layer followed by a linear layer.

-Now you have learned the basics, try this method yourself on the following two cases:
+Now you have learned the basics, try this method yourself on the following problems:

 <details>

 <summary>
-2D permutation invariance
+2D permutation invariance, $2\times 2$ input
 </summary>

 ```math